 According to the Willamette University Plagiarism Policy "Cheating is any form of intellectual dishonesty or misrepresentation of one's knowledge.
 Plagiarism, a form of cheating, consists of representing someone else's work as one's own."
 Websites such as iParadigm's plagiarism.org, Turnitin, and Purdue University's "Is It Plagiarism Yet?" provide a wealth of information for both instructors and students to help identify, avoid, and deter plagiarism.

 - turn in another person's work as your own

-- copy another person's words or ideas without credit or acknowledgement
+- copy another person's words or ideas without credit or acknowledgment

 - directly quote another person's without putting the quotation in quotation marks

 Ideas or materials taken from another source, including the work of other students, must be fully acknowledged unless the material is common knowledge.
-Give credit and acknowledgement whenever you:
+Give credit and acknowledgment whenever you: